Learn With Jermaine—Subscribe Now!

 - No ask this week

-Week three hundred twenty-one was another week of learning.
+Week three hundred twenty-seven was another week of learning.
 Looking forward to next week!

 Current Project: Reading books about entrepreneurs and investors and sharing what I learned from them